 JOB IDEAS FOR 15 YEAR OLDS

-Here is a list of 7 job categories for you to look into.
+Here is a list of several job categories for you to look into.
 There are so many possibilities here, so you should be able to find one that you feel will be a great fit for you.

 Sometimes you have to try several different jobs to get a feel for what you enjoy doing.
 Don’t be afraid to try more than one of the jobs listed below.

 Being a lifeguard is an important job.
-You would be making sure everyone in the pool stays safe and potentially save someone’s life!
+You will be making sure everyone in the pool stays safe and potentially save someone’s life!
 A side benefit would be getting to work on your tan while keeping a watchful eye on the people in the pool.

 The America Lifeguard Association has different requirements depending on what kind of lifeguard job you are planning to apply for.
 Getting your lifeguard certification isn’t usually a requirement, but would definitely give you more job opportunities.